aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 #. a subset of another compound set.

-To test for the first type of compound set, we test as follows:
+To test for the first type of compound set, we test whether the subset of string has a komma, and whether the index or parameter attribute is filled.
+To test for the second type of compound set, we check for each set whether its domain set is a compound set.

+Details of this procedure can be found in ``dscu::prIdentifyCompoundSets``.

 The attribute ``subset of`` of a compound set contains either another compound set or